Alessandroinfo/web-component/README.md

 5. Use your custom element wherever you like on your page, just like you would any regular HTML element.

 Custom elements can be either autonomous or customized built-in elements, which inherit from basic HTML elements.

+## Examples

+👨‍💻 This is a code example that showcases the use of Web Components.
+It includes two custom elements:

+1️⃣ button-enhanced is an autonomous custom element that creates a button with enhanced styling and a custom click event.

+2️⃣ paragraph-word-counter is a customized built-in element that extends the p element and displays the word count of its text content.

+The code also includes lifecycle methods for the button-enhanced custom element that are invoked when the element is connected, disconnected, adopted, or when its attributes change.